 In addition, Stacy advises clients on IP strategy, portfolio management, and vetting, and regularly files and prosecutes federal copyright and trademark registration applications.
 She has significant experience in drafting license agreements, confidentiality and release agreements, e-commerce agreements, Web site terms and conditions, and privacy policies.
 Stacy also has extensive experience in leading general commercial litigation matters, including construction disputes and lender liability defense, and in successfully briefing and arguing appeals.
 Stacy has also managed large scale e-discovery issues and disputes.

-Stacy is passionate about giving back, and has served on Talbert House’s Board of Trustees, and was a founding member and inaugural Chair of the Talbert House Ambassadors.
-She is also actively involved with the Northern Kentucky Chamber of Commerce, graduated from Leadership Northern Kentucky in 2011, and has been part of the Chamber’s Regional Leadership Exchange to Nashville.
+Stacy is passionate about giving back, and serves on Talbert House’s Foundation Board, previously served on Talbert House’s Board of Trustees, and was a founding member and inaugural Chair of the Talbert House Ambassadors.
+She is also actively involved with the Northern Kentucky Chamber of Commerce, chairing the Women’s Initiative Professional Series Committee, and chairs Redwood School’s Advisory Council.